shobeatz/gcs-store-bq/README.md

 # Trustana - Data Engineer Case Study

 ## Description
-Created an ETL pipeline which reads json data, cleans, standardizes & transforms it before engineering feature that can be used by a machine learning model to predict the confidence levels of Attributes.
-Also contains the Cloud Function code that will be used to automate the feature loading process into the OLAP store for efficient retrieval for model training & inference.
+An ETL pipeline which reads json data, cleans, standardizes & transforms it before engineering features that can be used by machine learning models to predict the confidence levels of Attributes.
+Also contains the Cloud Function code that will be used to automate the loading process into an OLAP store to efficiently retrieve features for model training & inference.

+## Approach
+- Performed cleaning & standardization post extraction across the dataset to maintain data integrity.
+- Used natural language text processing techniques before vectorization & encoding to create features.
+- Created an event-triggered pipeline to load features to a Data Lake which triggers the build & updation of the feature store on a Data Warehouse, while maintaining point-in-time feature retrieval to ensure consistency across training & serving.

 ## Flow
 - `ET-features-gcs` contains code to load data into your Google Cloud Storage bucket (needs to be created by you in your GCP project).